-4. The data controller
+4. The Data Controller

-The School collects and determines the processing for personal data relating to parents/carers, pupils, the school workforce, governors/volunteers, visitors and others, in addition they process data on the behalf of others therefore is a data controller and a data processor.
+The School collects and determines the processing for personal data relating to parents/carers, pupils, the school workforce, governors/volunteers, visitors and others, in addition they process data on the behalf of others therefore are considered a data controller and a data processor.

-The School is registered as a data controller with the ICO and will renew this registration as legally required.
+The School is registered as a data controller with the ICO and will renew this registration as legally required, the registration number is 00015342261